Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Publicly Available Challenges and Datasets

 \subsubsection{Medical Segmentation Decathlon Challenge (MSDC) [2018]}

 MSDC was held in MICCAI 2018, where it uniquely focuses on the segmentation generalizability of a model on 10 different biomedical tasks.
-In this review, we only report the liver-related tasks, which are Task 3 and Task 8, however, details regarding all the tasks are summarized in \cite{simpson2019large}.
+In this review, we only report the liver-related tasks, which are Task 3 and Task 8; however, details regarding all the tasks are summarized in \cite{simpson2019large}.
 We refer to Task 3 and Task 8 datasets as MSDC-T3 and MSDC-T8, respectively.

-As matter of fact, MSDC-T3 is the same as the LiTS dataset where the training sets are identical, but the testing set in MSDC-T3 is shuffled when compared to its counterpart in LiTS.
-On the other hand, MSDC-T8 dataset contains 443 portal venous phase CE-CT scans with segmented tumors and vessels only, where 303 are designated as training and the remaining 140 records as testing.
+As a matter of fact, MSDC-T3 is the same as the LiTS dataset, where the training sets are identical, but the testing set in MSDC-T3 is shuffled when compared to its counterpart in LiTS.
+On the other hand, the MSDC-T8 dataset contains 443 portal venous phase CE-CT scans with segmented tumors and vessels only, where 303 are designated as training and the remaining 140 records as testing.
 The intra-slice resolution varies between 0.56 and 0.98 mm, while the inter-slice distance ranges between 0.80 and 8 mm.
-The slices have the standard number of pixels for CT scan, which is (512 $\times$ 512), with a varying number of slices between 24 and 251.
-It is worth noting that the authors in \cite{Tian2019} created the liver annotations within the MSDC-T8 443 CT records and shared it publicly.
-Additionally, Couinaud's segmentation of 193 livers among the 443 records is also shared.
+The slices have the standard number of pixels for a CT scan, which is (512 $\times$ 512), with varying slices between 24 and 251.
+It is worth noting that the authors in \cite{Tian2019} created the liver annotations within the MSDC-T8 443 CT records and shared them publicly.
+Couinaud's segmentation of 193 livers among the 443 records is also shared.